compneuro-da/rsHRF/community_guidelines/CODE_OF_CONDUCT.md

 ## Enforcement

 <p align="justify">Instances of abusive, harassing, or otherwise unacceptable behavior may be
-reported by contacting the project team at daniele.marinazzo@ugent.be.
+reported by contacting the project team at <a href="mailto:daniele.marinazzo@ugent.be>daniele.marinazzo@ugent.be</a>.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.